As eCommerce continues to grow, so do the product shipping networks that help support the logistics of eCommerce.

-So how does this impact a shipper?
-First, it is important to understand the calculations used by your carriers of choice.
-Each carrier has a formula whereby they choose whether to price the shipping based on the weight OR the dimensions.
-This information is readily available and can be found on the carriers’ website or by asking your shipping rep. Once these formulas are understood, it is important to find the best packaging available in order to minimize empty space within your shipment.
-In minimizing the size of your packaging, you will reduce your shipping costs and add to your bottom line!
+This information is readily available and can be found on the carrier websites, or by asking your shipping representative.
+Once these formulas are understood, it is important to find the best packaging available in order to minimize empty space within your shipment.
+In minimizing the size of your packaging, you will reduce your shipping costs and add to your business bottom line!